Package Leaflet: Information for the User

 Spain

-This leaflet has been revised in:May 2024
+This prospectus was revised in:May 2024

 -------------------------------------------------------------------------

-Warning: To be used exclusively by a healthcare professional
+Warning: Use exclusively by a healthcare professional

-This information is intended solely for doctors or healthcare professionals:
+This information is intended only for doctors or healthcare professionals:

 The reconstituted solution is clear and yellow or slightly yellowish.
 During the storage of prepared solutions, an increase in the intensity of the color may occur without affecting the potency of the drug.

-How to prepare this medication
+How to Prepare this Medication

-Once reconstituted with the 3.5 ml of lidocaine hydrochloride solution, the concentration of the solution is 285.71 mg of ceftriaxone (as ceftriaxone sodium) per ml.
+Once reconstituted with 3.5 ml of lidocaine hydrochloride solution, the concentration of the solution is 285.71 mg of ceftriaxone (as ceftriaxone sodium) per ml.

 The dose and administration schedule used is based on the patient's age and weight, as well as the severity of the infection.